niplav/site/spans.md

 * "Does more social media/internet usage correlate with decreased attention spans?"
 * "Does more social media/internet usage correlate with people reporting having shorter attention spans?"
 * "Did collective attention spans decrease?"

+but simply

+* Have individual attention spans been declining for the last 25 years?

 How Is Attention Span Defined?
 -------------------------------